 We have various contingent liabilities that are not reflected on our balance sheet, including those arising as a result of being a defendant in numerous litigation and regulatory matters involving securities law, patent law, environmental law, employment law and ERISA, as discussed in Note 8 to our Consolidated Financial Statements included in our Quarterly Report on Form 10-Q for the three months ended March 31, 2003, which is incorporated by reference herein.
 As required by Statement of Financial Accounting Standards No. 5 "Accounting for Contingencies," we determine whether an estimated loss from a contingency should be accrued by assessing whether a loss is deemed probable and can be reasonably estimated.
 We analyze our litigation and regulatory matters based on available information to assess potential liability.
 We develop our views on estimated losses in consultation with outside counsel handling our defense in these matters, which involves an analysis of potential results, assuming a combination of litigation and settlement strategies.
 We recently recorded a litigation charge of \$183 million (after-tax) in connection with a case brought against our primary U.S. pension plan for salaried employees.
 We recorded the charge subsequent to reviewing the probability of a favorable outcome to us following the oral argument of the Plan's appeal to the Seventh Circuit Court of Appeals.
-Should developments in any of our other legal matters cause a change in our determination as to an unfavorable outcome and result in the need to recognize a material accrual, or should any of these matters result in a final adverse judgment or be settled for significant amounts, they could have a material adverse effect on our results of operations, cash flows and financial position in the period or periods in which such change in determination, judgment or settlement occurs.
+Should developments in any of our other legal matters cause a change in our determination as to an unfavorable outcome and result in the need to recognize a material adverse effect on our results of operations, cash flows and financial position in the period or periods in which such change in determination, judgment or settlement occurs.